cdn77/dicc/docs/user/04-explicit-definitions.md

 container.get('controllers.listBooks');
 // etc
 ```

-> An explicit service definition overrides a simple class or interface export of
-> the same type, so you can simply `export * from '../services'` at the start of
-> a resource file, and then follow that with explicit definitions for services
-> which need some tweaks - such services won't be registered twice.
-If you do
-> need to register a given service multiple times, you must provide explicit
-> definitions for each registration.

 Now that we know how to tell DICC about services, let's see how we can tell it
 what those services depend on.